When it comes to effective fleet management, best practices can make a real difference.

 Implement an asset management plan

-By implementing an asset management plan, you open up a dialogue between key stakeholders in your organisation – and communication is key!
+By implementing an asset management plan, you open up a dialogue between key stakeholders in your organization – and communication is key!

 Ultimately, making this type of information accessible to all participants in the decision-making process leads to a better understanding of trade-offs and return on investment.